artem701/pygad/docs/source/torchga.rst

 Instance Attributes
 -------------------

-All parameters in the ``pygad.torchga.TorchGA`` class constructor are used as instance attributes in addition to adding a new attribute called ``population_weights``.
+All parameters in the ``pygad.pygad.torchga.TorchGA`` class constructor are used as instance attributes in addition to adding a new attribute called ``population_weights``.